Invasive Prenatal Testing: Risks, Benefits, and Considerations

 Who Should Consider Invasive Prenatal Testing?

-Invasive Prenatal Testing is not recommended for all pregnancies.
+Invasive testing pregnancy is not recommended for all pregnancies.
 It is typically advised for those at higher risk of genetic abnormalities, such as:

 • Women over the age of 35.